rzanoli/synaptic/README.md

 Where:
 - datasetFileName is the training dataset for training the classifier
-- modelFileName is the model (it is requested but the model will not be generated)
+- modelFileName is the model (it is requested to produce the features but the model will not be generated)